kalalannn/go-graphql_galaxy/README.md

-# GraphQL API microservice using GORM, gqlgen and genqlient
+# GraphQL API microservice using GORM and gqlgen

 ### Overview
 This project provides a `GraphQL` API microservice built with `Go`,